Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Method

 \subsection{Low Interference Safe Interaction Controller}

-For our $\pilisic$ that trades-off the performance inputs $\uperf$ with the safety input $\usafe$ we propose an approach which weights these control vector inputs for each agent $i$ depending on the risk of losing connectivity or colliding.
+For our $\pilisic$ that trades off the performance inputs $\uperf$ with the safety input $\usafe$, we propose an approach that weights these control vector inputs for each agent $i$ depending on the risk of losing connectivity or colliding.

 where $c_i^{(1)}$ and $c_i^{(2)}$ are weighting factors.
-Note that $\uisafe \!=\! \pisafei(\q)$ depends on the other agents positions to guarantee safe interactions.
+Note that $\uisafe \!=\! \pisafei(\q)$ depends on the other agents' positions to guarantee safe interactions.

 When collisions or connectivity losses are imminent, $\ui$ should be able to rapidly tend to $\uisafe$ to prioritize the safe interaction safety over performance, i.e. $c_{i}^{(1)} \to 1$ and $c_{i}^{(2)} \to 0$ (Fig. \ref{fig:head_picture} B, C).
 Conversely, when the network is well connected and there is low danger of collisions, $\ui$ should align with $\uiperf$ to have low interference with the agent's performance control, i.e. $c_{i}^{(1)} \to 0$ and $c_{i}^{(2)} \to 1$ (Fig. \ref{fig:head_picture} A).